rschmicker/Nightingale/README.md

         ```

   4. Let's give it a test!
-    * move:
+    * move the following to the root directory of OpenSSL:
         * Nightingale/openssl-migration/compile_night_test.sh
         * Nightingale/openssl-migration/night_evp_test.c
         * Nightingale/openssl-migration/night_test.c
-      to the root directory of openssl
     * make shell scripts excutable with chmod +x
     * run it!
         * the test creates a 1GB random buffer